Table of Contents

 Are these "therapeutic misadventures" rare?
 As far as I know, there has never been a national study of the issue.
 There was a study done in New York in 1991 (The Harvard Medical Practice Study) which found that nearly 4 percent of patients were harmed in the hospital and 14 percent of these died, presumably of their hospital-inflicted injuries.
 Lucian L. Leape, a Boston physician, extrapolated from this data that as many as 180,000 Americans may be dying each year of medical injuries suffered at the hands of medical care providers.
 He notes, for dramatic effect, that this is the equivalent of three jumbo-jet crashes every two days. ("Truth about human error in hospitals," by Abigail Trafford, editor of the Washington Post's health section, printed in the Sacramento Bee, March 21, 1995, p.
 B7.)

-On the other hand, the risks of being positively harmed by an "alternative" practitioner such as a homeopath, for example, are negligible when compared to the risks of being harmed by a conventional physician dispensing powerful drugs and performing risky surgeries.
+On the other hand, the risks of being positively harmed by an "alternative" practitioner such as a homeopath, for example, are negligible when compared to the risks of being harmed by a physician dispensing powerful drugs and performing risky surgeries.
 This is because a homeopath is not intervening in any significant way.
 The doses they give are not likely to have any effect on anyone.
 A homeopath is not likely to ever kill a patient by mistake.
 "Alternative" medical treatments are essentially non-interventionist and their risks are generally negative, not positive.
 The harm to the patients comes not from positive intervention but from not getting treatment (drugs or surgery) which would improve their health and increase their life span.

-While it is true that conventional medicine is not without its risks--even fatal risks--it is unreasonable to reject it altogether on these grounds.
+While it is true that scientific medicine is not without its risks--even fatal risks--it is unreasonable to reject it altogether on these grounds.
 Reasonable people can't ignore the diabetics now alive and well, thanks to their drugs, or the millions of people who owe their lives to vaccinations against lethal or crippling diseases.
 We can't ignore the millions whose pain is gone thanks to surgery, or who owe their continuing existence to successful medical treatment involving both drugs and surgery.

-A reasonable response to the very real risks of treatment by conventional health care providers is to take greater responsibility for one's treatment.
+A reasonable response to the very real risks of treatment by health care providers who use up-to-date scientific treatments is to take greater responsibility for one's treatment.
 A reasonable patient cannot have blind faith in his or her physician, no matter how godlike the doctor may seem or try to present himself.
 (A very dear friend of mine who lived to be 80 thanks to pills and surgery, found great humor in telling her physicians she knew M.D. stands for "medical divinity.")
 We have to become more knowledgeable of the drugs prescribed to us.
 We have to participate more in our own treatment, which means we have to ask lots of questions and assume nothing.
 We can't assume that the drug the nurse wants us to swallow is the one our physician has prescribed.
 (Just ask, "What's this pill?"
 You should know whether you're supposed to take it or not.)
 We need to seek second and third opinions, which doesn't mean look for another doctor who will tell you what you want to hear.
 It means do research.
 Read about your illness and the prescribed treatment for it.
 We can never eliminate risk altogether when we must depend on human beings, fallible and imperfect as we are.
 But we can reduce our risk by being more responsible for our health care and being less passive.
 Some faith in the competence of our health care providers is necessary, but it need not be blind faith.
 You may have to have surgery to have a limb removed or an artery widened, but you may need to make sure that the surgeon ready to operate doesn't think he's supposed to remove your gall bladder.
 The young boy who was to have a leg amputated and had written in large ink letters on his good leg "NOT THIS ONE" may have gotten a laugh from the hospital personnel.
 We can admire the boy's humor, but it is his lack of blind faith that is most admirable to a skeptic.

-2. When conventional medicine does discover the cause of an illness, it often fails to offer treatment that is guaranteed to be successful.
-Again, AHC offers hope when conventional medicine can't offer a safe and sure cure.
+3. When scientific medicine does discover the cause of an illness, it often fails to offer treatment that is guaranteed to be successful.
+Again, AHC offers hope when scientific medicine can't offer a safe and sure cure.
 A local television news anchor rejected chemotherapy for her breast cancer in favor of Gerson Therapy, a treatment approved of by Prince Charles.
 Pat Davis followed a rigorous 13-hour-a-day regimen of diet (green vegetables and green juices), exercise, and coffee enemas (four a day) developed by Dr. Max Gerson.
 Davis’ mother had had breast cancer twice, undergoing chemotherapy and a mastectomy.
 Davis knew the dangers of chemotherapy and the effects of breast surgery.
 She refused to accept that there were no alternatives.
 Gerson therapy gave her hope.
 When it was clear that the Gerson treatment was ineffective, Davis agreed to undergo chemotherapy.
 She died four months later on March 20, 1999, at the age of 39, after two and one-half years of fighting her cancer.
 Could chemotherapy have saved her had she sought the treatment earlier?
 Maybe.
 The odds may have been against her, but the slim hope offered by scientific medicine was at least a real hope.
 The hope offered by Gerson is a false hope through and through.

-3. AHC often uses "natural" remedies.
+4.AHC often uses "natural" remedies.
 Many people believe that what is natural is necessarily better and safer than what is artificial (such as pharmaceuticals).
 Just because something is natural does not mean that it is good, safe, or healthy.
 There are many natural substances that are dangerous and harmful.
 There are also many natural products that are ineffective and of little or no value to one’s health and well-being.

-4. AHC is often less expensive than conventional medicine.
+5. AHC is often less expensive than scientific medicine.
 This fact has made "alternative" treatments attractive to Health Maintenance Organizations (HMOs) and to insurance companies, both of whom are coming to realize that it is cheaper and thus more profitable to offer "alternative" treatments.
 If "alternative" therapies were truly alternatives, it would make no sense to pay more for the same quality treatment.
 However, most so-called "alternative" therapies are not truly alternatives; they are not equally effective treatments.
 Thus, the fact that they are cheaper is of little significance.

-5. AHC is often sanctioned by state governments, which license and regulate "alternative" practices and even protect "alternative" practitioners from attacks by the medical establishment.
+6. AHC is often sanctioned by state governments, which license and regulate "alternative" practices and even protect "alternative" practitioners from attacks by the medical establishment.
 Chiropractors, for example, won a major restraint-of-trade lawsuit against the American Medical Association in 1987.
 A federal judge permanently barred the AMA from "hindering the practice of chiropractic."
 Being government licensed, regulated, and protected is seen as legitimizing AHC.
 Actually, much of the licensing and regulation is aimed at protecting the public from frauds and quacks.

-7. Many people apparently do not understand that conventional medicine has the same shortcomings as all other forms of human knowledge: it is fallible.
+8.Many people apparently do not understand that scientific medicine has the same shortcomings as all other forms of human knowledge: it is fallible.
 It also is correctable.
 Systems of thought that are fundamentally metaphysical in nature are not testable and can therefore never be proven incorrect.
 Hence, once they get established they tend to become dogmatically adhered to and never change.
 The only way to change dogma is to become a heretic and set up your own counter-dogma.
 When scientific medicine errs, it errs in ways that can be corrected.
 Treatments and practices that are ineffective or harmful are eventually rejected.

 "Alternative" practices and treatments are often based upon faith and belief in metaphysical entities such as chi and lend themselves to ad hoc hypotheses to explain away failure or ineffectiveness.
 In scientific medicine there will be disagreement and controversy, error and argument, testing and more testing, etc. Decisions will be made by fallible human beings engaging in the fallible practice of scientific medicine.
 Some of those decisions will be bad decisions, but in time they will be discovered for what they are and treatments which were once standard will be rejected and replaced with other treatments.
 Medicine will grow, it will progress, it will change dramatically.
 Homeopathy, iridology, reflexology, aromatherapy, therapeutic touch, etc. will not change in any fundamental ways over the years.
 Their practitioners do not challenge each other, as scientific medicine requires.
 Instead, "alternative" practitioners generally do little more than reinforce each other.

-In many cases, the cure was actually effected by the conventional medicine taken along with the "alternative" therapy, but the credit is given to the "alternative."
+In many cases, the cure was actually effected by the scientific medicine taken along with the "alternative" therapy, but the credit is given to the "alternative."
 Also, many so-called cures are not really cures at all in any objective sense.
 The patient may have been misdiagnosed in the first place, so no cure actually took place.n Also, a patient subjectively reports that he or she "feels better" and that is taken as proof that the therapy is working.
 Psychological effects of therapies are not identical to objective improvements, however.
 A person may feel much worse but actually be getting much better.
 Conversely, a person may feel much better but actually be getting much worse.

-10. Finally, many advocates of "alternative" therapies refuse to admit failure.
+11. Finally, many advocates of "alternative" therapies refuse to admit failure.
 When comedian Pat Paulsen died while receiving "alternative" cancer therapy in Tijuana, Mexico, his daughter did not accept that the therapy was useless.
 Rather, she believed that the only reason her father died was because he had not sought the "alternative" therapy sooner.
 Such faith is common among those who are desperate and vulnerable, common traits among those who seek "alternative" therapies.

 See Topical index for entries on numerous "alternative" health practices.